sarveshmathi/ScrabbleJava/README.md

 2. Download jsoup from [here](https://jsoup.org/download) and drag the jar into your project, adding it to your classpath.

+3. You might have to copy the .png files from the project folder into the src folder to run the program.

 Once you've followed these steps you should be able to run the project from BoardDisplay class, which should bring up the game window.